chatwoot/docs/docs/user-guide/features/notifications.md

 ### Audio Notifications
-In this section, the user can set Audio Notifications for the Chat conversations
+In this section, the user can set Audio Notifications for the conversations.

 <!-- <div align="center">